Join us for an adventure in flavor!

 Total Time: 15 minutes

-If you like HOT, this classic Salsa Taquera is for you.
+If you like HOT, my Salsa Taquera is for you.
 Fiery árbol chilis and a few other simple ingredients blend together for the ultimate taco experience!

 Ingredients